annikadl/ResearchTrack1-assignment2/README.md

 ## Already implemented nodes
 Some nodes were already implemented by the Professor of the course.
 These nodes aim to plan the motion of the robot.

-The first node `reading_laser.py` processes the output of the sensors, a necessary step to correctly move the robot around the arena.
-It converts the 720 readings contained inside the LaserScan msg into five distinct readings.
-Each reading is the minimum distance measured on a sector of 60 degrees.

-Node `obstacle_avoidance.py` processes data to detect obstacles and avoid them: if an obstacle is detected on the front, the node makes the robot rotate until there are no obstacles perceived.
-The same behaviour is implemented for obstacles on the right and the left. **CHECK PERCHé POTREBBE ESSERE STATA INGLOABATA DA BUSAS**

 Node `wall_follow_service.py` is used to let the robot follow a wall, for instance, to circumnavigate it.
+This node also processes data to detect obstacles and avoid them: if an obstacle is detected on the front, the node makes the robot rotate until there are no obstacles perceived.
+The same behaviour is implemented for obstacles on the right and the left.

 Node `go_to_point_service_service.py` implements a finite state machine that controls whether the robot behaves correctly and lets it move towards a specified point.
 It also checks if and when the robot successfully reaches the goal.

-Node `bug_as.py` ...

-**FINIRE** notare anche che il package assignemnt fa la stessa cosa di questo ma come action server, quindi modificare opportunamente.
+Node `bug_as.py` is an action server used to decide the robot's behaviour according to a function `change_state`, responsible for switching the robot states.
+This function lets activate or deactivate specific behaviour such as `go_to_point` or `wall_following`.
+Besides, it imports messages and services, also from the other nodes, to facilitate communication between different components of the simulation system.
+These include messages for laser scan data, odometry information, twist commands for velocity control, and services for switching between navigation modes.
+Callback functions are implemented to process data, updating the robot's position and orientation.
+The `planning` function is used as a callback for the action server, implementing the robot's goal-planning behaviour.
+It considers obstacles in the environment.

+Besides, a launch file `assignment1.launch` to run the whole simulation, both scripts and environment, is provided.

 ## The assignment
 The assignment requires handling long-running tasks: until now, when the robot is moving the user cannot do anything.